 I also often give a morning break and lunch break to the residents in the 2 cardiac rooms.
 Once the operative repair is complete we perform our post-repair intraoperative TEE, then once the case(s) are completed I help transport the patient to the cardiac ICU.
 These patients typically have a lot of lines, monitors, and infusions running so an extra set of hands is quite helpful to the primary anesthesiology team.

-1:00: after grabbing a quick lunch, I repeat the morning routine for the 2nd start cardiac cases – induce and intubate while the cardiac resident lines the patient up, perform the intraoperative TEE’s both pre-repair and post-repair, and give a couple of breaks.
+13:00: after grabbing a quick lunch, I repeat the morning routine for the 2nd start cardiac cases – induce and intubate while the cardiac resident lines the patient up, perform the intraoperative TEE’s both pre-repair and post-repair, and give a couple of breaks.
 Before long, it’s time to head home for some dinner and rest, and prepare for tomorrow.
 A day of TEE is a fun combination of staying busy and doing cool stuff – I’m often bouncing from room-to-room and up the ICU and back, and doing interesting things like echo exams while in the OR.
-On our TEE rotation we are typically able to leave the hospital by about 5:00, provided the cardiac rooms have someone else available who can help the resident transport the patient up to the ICU.
+On our TEE rotation we typically leave the hospital after the last cardiac case of the day is off bypass, so it generally is a somewhat early day which is great!

 We perform enough cardiac surgeries at UVA that anyone who wants to obtain at least basic TEE certification has the option to do so, and will easily have enough cases by end of CA-3 year.
-Part of this certification involves reading a minimum number of TEE’s that were performed by someone else – so one of the things that our attendings do to facilitate this is hold TEE reading sessions every 1-2 weeks where they bring TEE images from a variety of other cases and show them via projector.
+Part of this certification involves reading a minimum number of TEE’s that were performed by someone else – so one of the things that our attendings do to facilitate this is hold TEE reading sessions where they bring TEE images from a variety of other cases and show them via projector.
 We read several TEE’s as a group to gain experience, and have time to ask questions without being under time pressure in the OR.
 This”extracurricular” TEE is completely optional.